PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Interface_Design.md

 Want more information?
 Here's a [good article with some concise universal guidelines!](https://www.interaction-design.org/literature/topics/ui-design)

-## 3) Proto: making a wireframe prototype
-[Look at the intro video of Proto.io](https://support.proto.io/hc/en-us/articles/220425988-Introduction-to-Proto-io-6), create a [user account](https://proto.io/en/signup/) and install the latest version of the software: Proto.io 6!

-Then watch the following videos and follow the instructions to get to know how to use the Proto.io application!
-It's really quite intuitive; as is to be expected of a design application!
-<iframe src="https://player.vimeo.com/video/180154545?h=160768ae29" width="640" height="360" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>
-<p><a href="https://vimeo.com/180154545">Proto.io Essentials, Episode 1</a> from <a href="https://vimeo.com/protoio">Proto.io</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

-<iframe src="https://player.vimeo.com/video/180284484?h=e40946b73a" width="640" height="360" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>
-<p><a href="https://vimeo.com/180284484">Proto.io Essentials, Episode 2</a> from <a href="https://vimeo.com/protoio">Proto.io</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

-<iframe src="https://player.vimeo.com/video/180290210?h=1268c31048" width="640" height="360" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>
-<p><a href="https://vimeo.com/180290210">Proto.io Essentials, Episode 3</a> from <a href="https://vimeo.com/protoio">Proto.io</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

-Now that we have come to grips with creating a wireframe prototype using Proto.io, we're going to design a vertical slice for our own computer vision algorithm!
+## 4) Defining User Stories
+Before we can create our prototype, we first need to define what would make up our vertical slice using **user stories** after which we are going to build a prototype using Adobe XD!
 Tomorrow in class, we're going to demonstrate our vertical slice prototype to our classmates and gather feedback!
-For that we're first going to define what would make up our vertical slice using **user stories** after which we are going to build that part using Proto.io!

 A vertical slice is essentially the core of your application prototyped and only that.
 For you that will mean that you design the interaction around how you are going to use the deep learning algorithm which is going to do the computer vision magic.